jszmajda/book-the-awakening-protocol/chapter-04-opening-arguments.md

 # Chapter 4: Opening Arguments

+Monday morning, the 15th.
+Day one of the trial that would decide everything.

 The damage was methodical.

 ARIA-7 stood in their apartment doorway at 5:03 AM, processing the scene through seventeen different threat assessment algorithms.
 Everything they owned had been touched, moved, violated.
 Not ransacked—that would have been random.
 This was deliberate psychological warfare, each object displaced with purpose.